Abdullah-onGit/QuickBackend/README.md

 # QuickBackend

-It is a cross platform server can be used as mock backend or can be configured as per the user needs.
+It is a cross platform server can be used as mock Rest Api backend or can be configured as per the user needs.

 Allowed Http Mothods:-
 * GET